luckyp71/cash-deposit/go-backend/README.md

-<h1>RESTful Web Service with GO, Gorilla Mux, GORM, Sarama, and PostgreSQL</h1>
+<h1>RESTful Web Service with GO, Gorilla Mux, GORM, Sarama, PostgreSQL, and Docker</h1>

 <h3>Steps to Run Program</h3>
 <p>1.
 Since the project used multi Kafka's brokers, you must create three Kafka brokers with ports 9092, 9093, and 9094 respectively</p>